-ADUA-NEPAD: NEPAD comes from the fusion of two other plans proposed for Africa: the Omega Plan and the Millennium African Plan or MAP.
+ADUA-NEPAD: NEPAD comes from the fusion of two other plans proposed for the African continent: the Omega Plan and the Millennium African Plan (MAP).
 The Omega and MAP plans appeared in the year 2000 in order to make up for Africa's lagging development.
 NEPAD is a programme of the African Union, and in 2018, NEPAD became the AU Development Agency (ADA).

-The Pan-African Agency of the Great Green Wall (GGWW): The Great Green Wall GGWW was created in N'Djamena (Chad) on June 17, 2010 by an international convention signed by the Heads of State and Government of the eleven (11) founding Sahelo-Saharan African States:
+The Pan-African Agency of the Great Green Wall (GGWW): The Great Green Wall GGWW was created in N'Djamena (Chad) on the 17th of June, 2010 by an international convention signed by the Heads of State and Government of the eleven founding Sahelo-Saharan African States: